"Please Hashem, sweeten the words of Your Torah in our mouth and in the mouths of Your nation... -from morning brachos in the siddur

 Our family members need to see that we care that they enjoy learning.
 We slip then treats and praise their effort.
 But we have to pray, too.
 We pray that the words of Torah are sweet to us as well as to our husbands and children.
 We pray they will desire it and be willing to jump in again and again in spite of the difficulties.

 In the Simchas Torah dance of the elderly Rosh HaYeshivah, HaRav Isser Zalmen Meltzer, only small children were invited to join his inner circle.
 With great fervor the holy scholar led these new talmidim in passionate dancing with the Torah scrolls.
-Then, the Rav lovingly recited the alef bet in a familiar niggun, and the children vivaciously repeated it after him.
+Then, the Rav lovingly recited the alef bet in a familiar niggun, Chassidic tune, and the children vivaciously repeated it after him.

 The taste of Torah can be sweet to every single Jew.
 The Shabbos meal is the opportune time to indulge.
 Just as you plan a meal your family and guests will enjoy, be sure the Torah shared is appropriate for the ages and experience of those present.
 Discussing the Torah portion over sweet nibbles, relating an idea we heard in a Torah class, telling stories of Gedolim and enjoying the midrashim your child learns in school says, "Torah is sweet from every mouth."

 A luscious dessert is most desirable, but it's essence is ephemeral.
-Learning with desire it eternal.
+Learning with desire is eternal.
 It makes the Torah live within us, strengthens our love for Hashem and gives us the tools to live a full and rewarding life...all this, and yet, not one calorie to worry about.

 May the sweetness of Torah permeate your home and entice all who enter to taste; for Torah study is our royal legacy- the secret to the survival of the Jewish People.
 You may want to check out this delicious list of resources for learning Torah online.